roni1-cmd/Ang-Silakbo/README.md

 We welcome contributions!
 If you have suggestions or improvements, feel free to fork this repository and submit a pull request.

 ## 📜 License
-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 UCLM-SHS SSC License (CC BY-NC 4.0)**.
+This project is licensed under the **Creative Commons Attribution-NonCommercial Accredited UCLM-SHS SSC License (CC BY-NC 4.0)**.
 See the `LICENSE` file for details.

 ---